 In 1975, she was acquired by the Foss Launch and Tug Company of Tacoma, Washington.
 Where she was renamed as the Andrew Foss.

 In 1980, The tug was acquired by Puget Sound Freight Lines of Seattle, Washington.
 Where she was renamed as the Pachena.

 In 1988, she was acquired by the Western Towboat Company of Seattle, Washington.
 Where the tug retained her name.

 In 1998, the tug was acquired by the Channel Construction Company of Juneau, Alaska.
 Where she retained her name.

 In 1999, the Channel Construction Company renamed the tug as the Lumberman.
 And, she was re documented as a recreational yacht.
 Where she was converted to a live-aboard for her owner.

 In 2006, she went out of documentation.
-And, the tug was was relocated to Juneau, Alaska.
-Where she was "anchored out," for use as a fishing lodge.
+At this time, the tug was was located at Juneau, Alaska, where she was "anchored out," for use as a fishing lodge.